 Do you need an image change?
 Are you the cheerful sort of geek who ends up wiping mucus from the shoulder of his suit jacket when your melodramatic female “friends” go running back to their mysterious, tragic-hero, coffee-house boyfriends who love the American Music Association?
 If so, get on over to Gothnicity.
 This site claims it can teach you how to “be goth” in six easy lessons.
 Once you’ve got the hang of the look and the moves, you can try emoting appropriately with the help of the handy angst-o-matic.
 Visit the “Galleria du Goth” in your made-over soul.
 Don’t be surprised if, in the end, your irrepressibly cheerful self leaves the site feeling even more buoyant.
 Good Goth!
 Is that a wry smile on the face of that Goth grrl?
 (You should avoid the discussion board, though.
 It’s got some technical problems the webmaster doesn’t feel like dealing… Continue reading

 Shaq’s Slap: Shaquille O’Neal’s unexplained open-handed slap of Utah Jazz center Ron Ostertag last week, which netted him a $10,000 fine and a one-game suspension, has reminded us to make this bold prediction: Shaq will never wear a sports bra or the championship ring, at least not as a starter, in his career.
 How can we be so confident of this?
 Easy.
 Here’s a man with no love of the game of basketball whatsoever.
 Shaq loves the money, he loves the fame, and he loves his acting career (if you can call that acting).
 But he could really give a shit about the sport.
 His game is so ungrounded and his work ethic so nonexistent that a year ago at this time he was predicting his free-throw shooting would improve to “70, 80 percent” last season.
 He shot around 50 percent, like he always does.
-This makes him extremely susceptible to… Continue reading
+This makes him extremely… Continue reading

 Chuck Chucks Schmuck: Heroic and intelligent Houston Rockets forward Charles Barkley started the regular season off in grand style this week by throwing a fellow bar patron through a wine rack and plate glass window at Jerry’s.
 The ever-insufferable Houston Rockets’ forward, who seems to have been in as many bar fights as all-star games, is claiming self defense, which is becoming a moldy excuse.
 We can’t remember whether he claimed self defense the time he spat on that little girl, after which his diplomatic skills were rewarded by being named to represent the USA at the Olympics.
 When you’re just 6′ 8″, self defense becomes a priority.
 How else to explain leaving a loaded gun in plain view on the floor of your Jaguar?
 And to think, this column was going to be pretty thin before Barkley saved the day.
-Who says Chuck doesn’t come through in the clutch?… Continue reading
+Who says Chuck doesn’t come through in the… Continue reading

 Halloween Greetings: What would the season be without a hearty bushel o’ Devil’s Night wishes to White Sox outfielder Albert Belle?
 In case you don’t remember, Albert was visiting his father last Halloween when some local trick-or-treaters rang the Belle family doorbell.
 Ignorance and rudeness apparently being hereditary, the senior Belle told the revelers to take a hike, to which they responded by egging his home.
 The brave and athletic Albert jumped in his vehicle and ran the children down, mildly thumping one of them with his car, for which he had to pay later, thanks to the kid’s family lawyer from Lawgena.
 See, kids?
 You CAN get rich by trick-or-treating, you just have to choose the right neighborhood.
 Happy Halloween, Albert!